jaaqo/yesql/README.md

 Will generate a function that returns a the count number as a single value when called, instead of a sequence of maps.

+## Automatic reload

+Calls to defqueries will register the files for watching.
+If the file changes the file is reloaded.
+This removes the need to constantly switch between the SQL file and the Clojure file to eval again when developing.

 ## Installation